 All credit repair companies claim that they work to remove negative items from your credit report.
 In other words, they’ll work on your behalf to try to take out anything that counts against your credit score, including late payments, credit inquiries, collection items, and bankruptcy.

-But the manner in which credit companies achieve this goal — if they do it at all — is subject to scrutiny.
+But the way credit companies achieve this goal — if they do it at all — is subject to scrutiny.

 While some of these companies have your best interest at heart, many may try to rip you off.
-As such, there are a number of steps you can take to ensure your credit info finds itself in capable, well-intentioned hands.
+As such, there are several steps you can take to ensure your credit info finds itself in capable, well-intentioned hands.

 How to Fix Your Credit Score